Automated Traffic Enforcement

 Mobile Automated Traffic Enforcement

 Used to monitor speed, red light and stop sign infractions, mobile automated traffic enforcement uses vehicle-mounted equipment or portable systems that are controlled by an operator who is either inside a vehicle or located nearby, watching the infraction(s) occur.
 Mobile automated traffic enforcement is used between intersections and at intersections on a temporary basis.
 Mobile equipment takes both still images and video footage of violating vehicles, and records the location, date and time of the infraction(s).
 A trained and qualified peace officer sits with the equipment, observes the violating vehicles and makes notes accordingly.
-The system is tested before and after a noted offence.
+The equipment and technology utilized goes through regular testing as required by the Ministry of Justice and Solicitor General.

 Fixed Intersection Automated Traffic Enforcement